javadroider/interview-prep/src/main/java/com/javadroider/interviewprep/designpatterns/InPlainWords.md

 Flyweight is used to minimize memory usage or computational expenses by sharing as much as possible with similar objects.

-Composite pattern lets clients treat the individual objects in a uniform manner.
+Composite pattern is used when we have to represent a part-whole hierarchy.

 Using the proxy pattern, a class represents the functionality of another class.